thanasiskantas/IHM_Robotics_Consultancy_Project/README.md

   roslaunch ur5e_moveit_config demo.launch
 ```
 - For real robot:
   1. Start ROS core and connect to the UR5e, run the code on seperate terminal.
-If the connection is successful, you can see the simulation robot has the same pose as the real one.
+If the connection is successful, you will see the simulation robot has the same pose as the real one.
     ```
       roslaunch ur_robot_driver ur5e_bringup.launch robot_ip:=192.168.0.100
     ```